Purpose and Planet: Redefining Sustainable Business for a Better World

 Committing to corporate sustainability is the most responsible, most profitable path forward for companies.
 The evidence emerging in the last few years suggests that the companies that are thinking long-term and embracing sustainability as a core value are thriving, offering all their stakeholders—from corporate shareholders to the planet—a return on investment.

 Ultimately, these corporate efforts are limited because of a big knowledge gap—and an even larger leadership gap.
-Traditional ways of thinking about the bottom line, a lack of knowledge about sustainable management, and an emphasis on short-term gains are crippling the business leaders of today and creating boundless opportunities for smart, young, business-savvy, sustainability gurus whose skills are now desperately needed.
+Traditional ways of thinking about the bottom line, a lack of knowledge about sustainable management, and an emphasis on short-term gains are holding back the business leaders of today and creating boundless opportunities for smart, business-savvy, sustainability experts whose skills are now desperately needed.

 This is where you come in.